 So, these are some reviews of mostly twentieth-century films from mostly 15+ years ago, and there’s no real reason for me to have preserved them, other than some are linked from other places on the internet.

+The site is coded in plain text with BBEdit and compiled with Lektor, an Open Source flat-file CMS.
 Other than gathering routine anonymised server stats, this site does not track you.
-There are no adverts, no Google Analytics, no cookies, no social media widgets.
-We’re GDPR compliant in every possible way.
+There are no Google Analytics, no cookies, no social media widgets, so your GDPR rights are covered.

 Should it matter to you, this site is governed by the laws of Scotland.